-Presentation to OBC passed to Target date for Economic Target date for Joint Government for OBC approval Partnership FBC approval by Committee AGD Project feedback/approval by Government Board Joint Committee Date Ayrshire Skills Fund n/a 30-Jun-21 19-Aug-21 13-Sep-21 13-Sep-21 Great Harbour 05-Mar-21 30-May-21 29-Apr-21 30-Jan-22 tbc NERD n/a 22-Aug-21 19-Aug-21 30-Jan-22 tbc Prestwick Commercial Build n/a 30-Aug-21 19-Aug-21 30-Jan-22 tbc Digital Subsea Cable n/a 01-Oct-21 04-Nov-21 01-Feb-22 tbc Digital Infrastructure n/a 01-Oct-21 04-Nov-21 01-Feb-22 tbc i3 Flexible Space 19-Mar-21 01-May-21 29-Apr-21 28-Feb-22 tbc Prestwick Roads - Phase 1 n/a 30-Aug-21 19-Aug-21 28-Feb-22 tbc Marine Tourism n/a 30-Sep-21 04-Nov-21 28-Feb-22 tbc Spaceport Infrastructure n/a 30-Oct-21 04-Nov-21 31-Mar-22 tbc ASIC n/a 30-Oct-21 04-Nov-21 30-Jun-22 tbc Moorfield n/a 31-Jan-22 tbc 30-Jun-22 tbc AMIC n/a 31-May-22 tbc 30-Apr-23 tbc i3 DPMC n/a tbc tbc tbc tbc Hunterston n/a tbc tbc tbc tbc IMSE n/a tbc tbc tbc tbc
+AGD Project OBC passed to Government for feedback/approval Target date for OBC approval by Government Target date for FBC approval by Joint Committee Joint Committee Date Ayrshire Skills Fund n/a 30-Jun-21 13-Sep-21 13-Sep-21 NERD n/a 22-Aug-21 30-Jan-22 tbc Prestwick Commercial Build n/a 30-Aug-21 30-Jan-22 tbc Digital Subsea Cable n/a 01-Oct-21 01-Feb-22 tbc Digital Infrastructure n/a 01-Oct-21 01-Feb-22 tbc i3 Flexible Space 19-Mar-21 01-May-21 28-Feb-22 tbc Prestwick Roads - Phase 1 n/a 30-Aug-21 28-Feb-22 tbc Marine Tourism n/a 30-Sep-21 28-Feb-22 tbc Spaceport Infrastructure n/a 30-Oct-21 31-Mar-22 tbc ASIC n/a 30-Oct-21 30-Jun-22 tbc Moorfield n/a 31-Jan-22 30-Jun-22 tbc Great Harbour 05-Mar-21 30-May-21 30-Sep-22 tbc AMIC n/a 31-May-22 30-Apr-23 tbc i3 DPMC n/a tbc tbc tbc Hunterston n/a tbc tbc tbc IMSE n/a tbc tbc tbc

-- 19. Scottish Government feedback and approval of the OBCs for the Great Harbour and i3 flexible space is awaited, with the target OBC approval dates of 1 May 2021 for i3 flexible space and 30 May 2021 for the Great Harbour.
-Presentations around project progress are being considered elsewhere on the Agenda of this meeting. - 20.
+- 19. Scottish Government approval of the OBCs for the Great Harbour and i3 Flexible Space is awaited, with the target date for OBC approval of 1 May 2021 for i3 Flexible Space now missed.
+The target date for OBC approval for the Great Harbour is 30 May 2021. - 20.
 Progress is being made in terms of revising OBCs for the other early delivery projects listed in Table 3 above.
 Although, the target date for OBC approval of some projects is anticipated to miss against the planned date, any slippage is not expected to negatively impact on the project completion date at this stage.
 Further information is available within the summary document attached to this report (Appendix 1). - 21.
 It should be noted that any delays to finalising business cases and governments approving the same for early implementation projects will affect the ambitious spend profiles we are currently working with and will impact on drawdown of funding from government.
 Monitoring of performance is therefore an essential component of the work of partners. - 22.
 Although Covid-19 has introduced uncertainty around how projects will fit with the new economic realities, there is no proposal at this stage in relation to project substitution.
-It seems likely, however, that some projects may have to be adjusted going forward. - 23.
-In terms of the overall Ayrshire Growth Deal programme, the PMO has continued to provide guidance to project leads whilst also progressing the governance, reporting, communications and resourcing issues associated with the effective management of the overall Deal programme.
-Further progress has been made over the last quarter putting in place processes and procedures to support the reporting requirements of governments. - 24.
-All programme and project risk registers, milestones, as well as outputs & targets have been uploaded onto Pentana and assigned to the relevant Project Lead or individual within the PMO.
-Project Leads will require to update Pentana on a monthly basis.
-Pentana reports have been set up to allow data to be retrieved and fed into the progress reports going forward. - 25.
-The regional community benefits tracker developed to monitor the delivery of community benefits and capture community wealth building pledges made by organisations involved with AGD projects, as well as others across the region, is being web enabled by East Ayrshire Council IT colleagues.
-Final testing will be carried out during the next month before going live. - 26.
-The AGD website was successfully launched on 26 February and positive feedback has been received from a range of stakeholders.
-To help gain prominence: several partners, including both UK and Scottish Governments and East, North and South Ayrshire Councils have added the link to their website; and tweets from the AGD Twitter account are being issued regularly promoting the website, as well as growing our social media presence.
-The website continues to be maintained and developed to take account of news and project developments. - 27.
-The AGD Communications Group is continuing to work with project leads to define marketing and communications requirements for each project and populate the
+It seems likely, however, that some projects may have to be adjusted going forward.